flintlang/flint/README.md

 ## License

-The Flint project is released under the MIT license.
+The Flint project is available under the MIT license.
 See the LICENSE file for more information.